mightbecharles/Audio-Compare/README.md

 Formatted for TouchDesigner, this script will compare two audio streams and return the time offset between the two.

+It may only run in Python 3.7 or 3.8.
+Librosa has a dependency issue somewhere last I checked.

 You will probably need to use TD PIP to make sure you have the correct dependencies installed:

 def onStart():